anujmahajan28/tp/README.md

 Thank you for reaching out.
 I will be unavailable today due to a full-day scheduled training and may not be able to respond promptly.
 For any urgent matters, please contact RANE Nikhil.

-I will be unavailable for the morning due to a scheduled meeting and will respond to messages after 12:00 PM.
+I’m currently in an in-person meeting and will get back to you after 12:00 PM upon my return.
+Thank you for your patience.